YuZhao20/DEA_model/README.md

 - **Cross-Efficiency Analysis** - Based on Doyle and Green (1994), deaR package (cross_efficiency)
 - **Undesirable Inputs/Outputs Handling** - Based on Seiford and Zhu (2002), deaR package (undesirable_basic)

+#### Additional Models from Benchmarking Package
+- **StoNED (Stochastic Non-smooth Envelopment of Data) Model** - Based on Kuosmanen and Kortelainen (2012), Benchmarking package (stoned)
+  - Combines DEA and SFA approaches
+  - Supports multiplicative and additive error terms
+  - Methods: MM (Method of Moments) and PSL (Pseudo Likelihood)
+  - Note: This is a complex model that may require numerical tuning for large datasets

 ## インストール

 ```bash